 Doable, but a pain in the neck, and it means two more things to clean.
 The immersion blender is much easier to use, and a lot easier to clean up too.
 You just pop off the end and wash it.

 Flavorful, but not too hot, this curry blend comes straight from Trinidad.
 It works well with butternut squash, a quick chicken curry, or over some cauliflower or roasted potatoes.

 Butternut squash is notoriously hard to peel, but this gadget makes the job a snap.
 Using this peeler, peeling a squash is no harder than peeling a carrot.

-The little hole at the end is great for removing the eyes from potatoes, or taking out bruised spots from veggies.
+The little hole in the pointed end is great for removing the eyes from potatoes, or taking out bruised spots from veggies.
 Oxo was originally designed for people with arthritis, so the handle is soft, round, and easy to grip.